sherylg343/janeric/README.md

 Given the complexity of US sales tax, a software package needs to be selected and installed to calculate the correct sales tax.
 TaxJar is currently being considered.

+### Add a Buy Now button to the products on search results page
+The client requested this feature and the products template needs to be reconfigured to allow posting of the product data.

+### Add checkbox to opt-in for marketing and promotions
+This checkbox will be placed in the email section of checkout page and saved in the UserProfile model.

+### Automated testing for order and payment process added
+The developer needs to spend more time learning about automated testing for Django to implement it properly.

 ### Add UV Lighting products, educational information and contact form
 This sales process is not yet well-defined so once it is, additional